Develocity IntelliJ Plugin User Manual

 -

-Cause: The Develocity IntelliJ plugin is not receiving data from the Develocity Gradle plugin.
-This typically happens if the Gradle plugin version applied to your build is older than 4.1.
+The Develocity IntelliJ plugin is not receiving data from the Develocity Gradle plugin / Develocity Maven extension.
+This typically happens if the Gradle plugin / Maven extension version applied to your build is older than the minimum required version.

 -

-Solution: Ensure your build applies Develocity Gradle plugin 4.1 or newer.
+Ensure your build applies Develocity Gradle plugin 4.1 or newer, or Develocity Maven extension 2.1.1 or newer.

 Live Build Timeline is affecting the performance of my machine